gwhs/FalconRecharged2020/README.md

                             points.add(new Translation2d(x, y));
                         - x and y should be in METERS
                     - add points before returning the TrajectoryMaker
-            - Start and End Points are Pose2d Objects
+            v.
+Start and End Points are Pose2d Objects
-                - Pose2d Objects can be created with the following inputs: new Pose2d(double x, double y, Rotation2d rotation)
+                1. Pose2d Objects can be created with the following inputs: new Pose2d(double x, double y, Rotation2d rotation)
-                - the x and y inputs for Pose2d need to be entered in METERS
+                2. the x and y inputs for Pose2d need to be entered in METERS
-                - Angle is inputed using a Rotation2d object, which can be created using: new Rotation2d(angleInRadians) 3.
+                3. Angle is inputed using a Rotation2d object, which can be created using: new Rotation2d(angleInRadians)
+    3. Go to AutoPaths and create Local Variables for TrajectoryMaker to make the code easier to read and debug(place on top of addCommands();)
+            i.
+An example of a local variable TrajectoryMaker *traj* for the TrajectoryMaker createForwardPath() located in TrajectoryHelper:

+                TrajectoryMaker traj = TrajectoryHelper.createForwardPath();

+    4. Set Up Autonomous and other tasks in addCommands();
+            i. commands can be separated by a "," except for the last command:

+                    addCommands(
+                        new Autonomous(),
+                        new Autonomous()
+                    );
+            ii.
+Set Up Autonomous Commands:

+                    new Autonomous(SwerveDriveSubsystem swerveDriveSubsystem, Trajectory trajectory, double angle)

+                - for the swerveDriveSubsystem, just use "swerveDriveSubsystem"
+                - for the Trajectory, use the TrajectoryMaker local variable with the getTrajectory() method
+                - for the angle, use the TrajectoryMaker local variable with the getAngle() method
+                - you can use more than one autonomous command in one command group